MITCHELL CHARLESWORTH (AUDIT) LIMITED

 We may, from time to time, hold money on your behalf.
 Such money will be held in trust in a client bank account, which is segregated from the firm’s funds.
 The account will be operated, and all funds dealt with, in accordance with the Clients’ Money Regulations of the Institute of Chartered Accountants in England and Wales.

-- Maintain customer due diligence procedures for all clients
+• Maintain customer due diligence procedures for all clients and beneficial owners of clients;

-- Report to the National Crime Agency, in accordance with relevant legislation and regulations.
+• Report in accordance with relevant legislation and regulations.

 Whilst we take reasonable steps to ensure that any messages and attachments are virus free, it is the responsibility of the recipient to carry out a virus check on any attachments received.